World Sight Day: Why It’s Important and How to Observe

 - Providing access to equitable transportation

-- Ensuring websites are compatible with screen readers
+- Using technology compatible with screen readers

 - Giving teacher and peer assistance in classrooms